 The 2nd West Indies Foot Regiment, to which Cockburn was assigned, was originally one of eight such Regiments but by then they had been reduced to six.
 All having been commissioned in 1795.
 The intention was to recruit free Afro-Caribbean’s and to purchase slaves from the West Indies plantations but shortly afterwards, the Regiments were disbanded.
 However, they were re-formed in 1798 and following the Mutiny Act of 1807, all soldiers recruited as slaves were freed.
 The Regiment to which Cockburn was assigned was based at His Majesty George IV (1820-1830), Settlement of British Honduras in the Bay of Honduras, now the country of Belize.
 Cockburn’s posting made him the Governor of the Settlement which was, at that time, under military control.

 The colony had been founded in 1638 by former British buccaneers who were joined by loggers in this heavily forested semi-tropical area of the east coast mainland of Central America.
 The indigenous population were Mayan with Caribs people but the Spanish had previously colonised the northern area before the British arrived.
 Both the indigenous population and the Spaniards were openly hostile to the British but the inter-marrying and the importation of British females and African female slaves ensured the survival of the new colony.
 Although British Honduras was required to import most of their produce they successfully exported logwood or bloodwood (haematoxylum campechianum), as it is also known.
 The prepared logs were exported to Europe for use in dyeing fabrics.
+The prepared logs were exported to Europe for use in dyeing fabrics and also making brown paper for instance at Crabble paper mill, Dover.

 Although Spain claimed sovereignty over the colony, the defeat of the Spanish in 1798 permanently established the British Settlement under the protection of His Majesty – hence military rule.
 This was reinforced by a number of Acts in the British Parliament and treaties, most notably the 1783 Treaty of Versailles between Britain and Spain.
 This gave the British, rights to cut logwood between the Hondo and Belize rivers.
 The 1786 Convention of London expanded the concession to include the area between the Belize and Sibun rivers.